awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.rst

 List Buckets
 ============

-Use the |s3client| object :methodname:`ListBucket` method.
+Use the |s3client| object :functionname:`ListBucket` method.
 If successful, the method returns a :classname:`ListBucketOutcome` object, which contains a :classname:`ListBucketResult` object.

-Use the :classname:`ListBucketResult` object :methodname:`GetBuckets` method to get a list of :classname:`Bucket` objects that contain information about each |S3| bucket in your account.
+Use the :classname:`ListBucketResult` object :functionname:`GetBuckets` method to get a list of :classname:`Bucket` objects that contain information about each |S3| bucket in your account.

 **Includes**